egbeale/reading-notes/README.md

 # My Learning Journal

 ## Growth Mindset
-Having a growth mindset means thinking rationally in the face of an obstacle, rather than letting our insecurities guide our behavior.
-For example, the fear of making mistakes can block our chances for improvement.
-Under a growth mindset, mistakes are seen as learning opportunities, not character flaws.
+Having a growth mindset means thinking rationally in the face of an obstacle, rather than letting insecurities and emotions dictate our behavior.
+For example, the fear of making mistakes is irrational, since mistakes are unavoidable, but that fear often manifests as avoidance behaviors.
+Within a growth mindset, mistakes are seen as opportunities for self-improvement.

+### Try these tips:
 - Take a break
   - Stretch
   - Hydrate